-As someone who previously managed Global Modeling & Analytics at the World Bank – a strategic foresight unit in the research department – I drew on my experience of leading the IMF/World Bank Global Monitoring Report on demography and development as inspiration for creating pandem-ic.
-Little did I know that this work would prove to be so useful in the context of the COVID-19 pandemic, which has a unique age-discriminating characteristic.
+That’s where Pandem-ic comes in.
+This resource was created by Dr. Philip Schellekens to use data-driven visuals and analysis to promote an understanding of the unequal impact of the pandemic.
+Having previously managed Global Modeling & Analytics at the World Bank – a strategic foresight unit in the research department – Philip drew on his experience of leading the IMF/World Bank Global Monitoring Report on demography and development as inspiration for creating pandem-ic.
+Little did he know that this work would prove to be so useful in the context of the COVID-19 pandemic, which turned out to have a unique age-discriminating characteristic.

 The project took shape after co-authoring a working paper with Diego Sourrouille of the World Bank on COVID-19 mortality in rich and poor countries.
-This paper predicted a massive shift in global mortality distribution to the developing world, based on demographic patterns alone (population size and age structure).
+The paper predicted a massive shift in global mortality distribution to the developing world, based on demographic patterns alone (population size and age structure).
 At the time, developing countries accounted for only 15% of COVID-19 mortality globally, but we predicted that it would rise to over 70%.
 Sadly, this prediction fully materialized, as highlighted by Laura Spinney’s article in The Guardian.

-This project would not have been possible without the generous support of so many individuals and organizations.
+This project would not have been possible without the generous support and contributions of so many individuals and organizations.
 To all of the data wizards at Johns Hopkins University, Our World in Data, and The Economist, thank you for your tireless work in tracking and analyzing the pandemic’s impact across the globe.
 And a special shoutout to Edouard Mathieu and Sondre Solstad, whose regular feedback has been invaluable.

-The World Health Organization has been a source of encouragement and inspiration for me.
+The World Health Organization (WHO) has been a source of encouragement and inspiration for this work.
 Gabby Stern, Director of Communications, was among the very first to spot the “vaccine equity tracker” in the form of a table shared on Twitter on vaccine distribution across income groups.
 Since then, WHO colleagues, including Samira Asma, Peter Singer, and Soumya Swaminathan, have been very supportive, providing valuable feedback and suggestions.